-In addition to effects on the mind and body, reports of death from individuals using drugs in this class indicate the seriousness of the risk people are taking when ingesting these products.
+In addition to effects above, reports of death from individuals abusing drugs in this class indicate the seriousness of the risk users are taking when ingesting these products.

 Which drugs cause similar effects?

 They cause effects similar to those of other stimulants such as methamphetamine, MDMA, and cocaine.